rkuo/RPi2Cluster/setup docker swarm cluster on rpi.md

 HypriotOS/armv7: pirate@rpi-m1 in ~
 ```

-There is bug for ping,
+There is bug for ping.
 ```
 $ ping rpi-s1
 ping: icmp open socket: Operation not permitted